MarinPostma/marinpostma.github.io/posts/rheaper.md

 There it is Visitor, next time you're debugging memory in rust, you should give rheaper a shot.

-On a concluding note, rheaper has been put together in a busy Sunday afternoon.
+On a concluding note, rheaper has been put together on a busy Sunday afternoon.
 I'm sure there's a thousand ways to improve it, like building some nice UI on top of it, improving its performance, porting it to other languages...
 If you feel like contributing to the project, or just follow what's going on there, you can check it out at https://github.com/MarinPostma/rheaper

-On another note, I'm note really the social media type, but I still enjoy a good chat.
+On another note, I'm not really the social media type, but I still enjoy a good chat.
 If you wanna say hi, you can join my [discord salon here](https://discord.gg/VYVZzqvc).
 Looking forward to chatting with you :)

 Ah, yes, for those of you that I kept hanging this long with my memory leak, I did find it with rheaper in the end!
 I recorded execution for about an hour, and it then took me less than half an hour to locate the source of the issue.